 Kids who don't outgrow their flat feet by ages four or five have a condition called developmental or pediatric flatfoot.
 They will have flat feet for the rest of their lives.
 To prevent plantar fasciitis and other conditions that result from flat feet, kids as young as four or five can be fitted with specially designed orthotics called Little Steps®.
 Older children will eventually need custom orthotics to keep their feet in proper alignment.

 Another cause of heel pain in children is Sever's Disease.
-Muscle strain and inflamed tissue in the heel most often occurs when the heel plate is not fully closed (common in pre-adolescents and adolescents) and participation in sports adds stress to this part of the foot.
+Muscle strain and inflamed heel tissue result when the heel plate is not fully closed (common in pre-adolescents and adolescents).
+Participation in sports adds stress to this part of the foot.
 Reduction of activity and custom orthotics will help greatly with this condition.

 Injury to the growth plate in the ball of the foot is the cause of Frieberg's Disease.
 Girls are three times more likely to develop this condition than boys.
 Running and other activities can make the pain worse.
 Left untreated this condition can cause painful arthritis.
 Non-surgical treatment of this condition includes a combination of non-weight bearing, orthotics, wearing rocker bottom shoes, and stretching.